pranitl/leads-website/docs/competitors.md

   - Some players (ECOSystems) focus primarily on commercial maintenance but still rank for sustainable terms, creating potential confusion.
 - **Patchy content and brand continuity:**
   - Fertile Ground’s public site is currently just a "Launching Soon" page, and several well-known names (Maas Verde, Yarrow, Native Son, Symbiosis) have limited or fragmented web presences compared to their reputations.

+#### What Google reviews reveal about complaints

+- **Thrive Landscape And Design LLC, Go Native Natural & Sustainable, Earthwise Industries, Austin Permaculture Guild, Native Son Gardens, Symbiosis (where reviews exist):** Public reviews for these mission-driven firms are almost entirely 5-star; we see effectively no consistent complaint pattern beyond normal waitlists and project backlog for high-touch ecological work.
+- **Transformed Landscaping Co.:** While most reviews rave about communication, pricing, and design, a small cluster of 1–2 star reviews call out irrigation and drainage problems (sprinkler zones leaking or failing after installation), desert-style installs where weed cloth and thin granite coverage were visible, and one large project where stonework, steps, and grading felt unsafe or off-level; critics also describe frustrating dispute resolution where accountability was unclear.
+- **Fertile Ground Gardens:** Almost all feedback is enthusiastic about native planting and maintenance quality; one older 1-star review, however, complains about over-pruning/over-trimming, a perception of overcharging, and difficulty getting responses when trying to cancel ongoing service, underscoring the importance of clear maintenance scopes and communication.
+- **Yarrow Landscaping Design + Build:** Reviews are overwhelmingly positive about design, communication, and all-female ownership; a single, very detailed 1-star review from several years ago describes contract/estimate mismatches, change-order surprises partway through, half-day crews that stretched the schedule, and an email-heavy (rather than in-person) approach to rectifying issues – effectively a warning about process and expectation-setting on multi-month projects.
+- **Ecosystems Landscape Services:** Compared with most players in this niche, Ecosystems’ review profile is highly polarized: a significant number of 1–2 star reviews from HOA and multifamily residents complain about inconsistent mowing and weed control, lawn damage from equipment, debris and leaves blown onto neighboring properties, very early-morning or disruptive work, unsafe or aggressive driving in company trucks, and slow or absent responses to complaints, even as some community managers praise their pricing and scale.

 #### Keyword landscape & missed opportunities (based on visible on-site copy)